roxanapopelena/Bellacasa-Final-Year-Project/README.md

 - catalogue fully dynamic using API fetches
 - custom API developed using the Express.js framework
 - API fully documented and tested using swagger-ui-express
-- deployed on the cloud using Microsoft Azure Screenshots:<br/>
+- deployed on the cloud using Microsoft Azure<br/>
+Screenshots:<br/>
 ![](Screenshots/Untitled.png)
 ![](Screenshots/Untitled2.png)